CARTAvis/manual_source/source/image_visualization.rst

         style="width:100%;height:auto;">

-If a set of individual Stokes images needs to be loaded into CARTA for data inspection with the Stokes analysis widget, users can select indivisual Stokes images (i.e., image_I.fits, image_Q.fits, image_U.fits, and image_V.fits) in the file list with shift+click or command+click (macOS) or ctrl+click (linux).
+If a set of individual Stokes images needs to be loaded into CARTA for data inspection with the Stokes analysis widget, users can select individual Stokes images (i.e., image_I.fits, image_Q.fits, image_U.fits, and image_V.fits) in the file list with shift+click or command+click (macOS) or ctrl+click (linux).
 If the selected images are qualified to form a Stokes hypercube (a virtual cube from multiple image files), a "Load as hypercube" button will show up.
-When the button is clicked, a dialogue will pop up for users to confirm the identification of the Stokes parameters for selected images.
+When the button is clicked, a dialog will pop up for users to confirm the identification of the Stokes parameters for selected images.
 After clicking the "Load" button, the backend will form a hypercube from the selected images.
 To users, *effectively* there is only one image with multiple Stokes parameters loaded in CARTA.

 .. raw:: html